JBtallgrass/M200/finding/Analysis_boxplot.md

-The image appears to be a boxplot representing the distribution of CTGL scores across different teams, labeled 1 through 19.
+# boxplot representing the distribution of CTGL

+across different teams, labeled 1 through 19.
 Here’s what the boxplot tells us:

 1. **Central Tendency and Spread**:
    - Each box represents the interquartile range (IQR) of the scores for a team, which is the range between the 25th percentile (Q1) and the 75th percentile (Q3).